gildahl/arcadeEIP/README.md

 SUMMARY
 -------
-arcadeEIP is a custom game emulator launch tool I wrote specifically for my personal arcade machine due to there being nothing else quite like it.
+arcadeEIP is a custom game emulator launch tool I wrote specifically for my personal arcade machine due to there being nothing else quite like what I wanted.
 The initial reason for creating it was to reduce the amount of "friction" that conventional front-ends add to the arcade experience.
 Thus, rather than force users to *always* have to first face a menu, go through a selection process, then load a game before playing (which is not how traditional arcade machines work), I wanted the option to make my multi-game arcade machine *always* immediately playable to anyone passing by--just like a real one--